Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 # Raising errors

-In Plutus Tx, you'd signal validation failure with the [`error`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx-Prelude.html#v:error) function.
+In PlutusTx, you'd signal validation failure with the [`error`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx-Prelude.html#v:error) function.
 You can do the same in Plutarch using `perror`.

-> Jack: PlutusTx

 ```hs
 fails :: Term s (PData :--> PData :--> PData :--> PUnit)